KendallTapani/sketchy_addedfeatures/bash/README.md

 ## FAQ

 **Q: Should I trust this tool?**
 A: You shouldn't trust anything, really.
-But the source is readable Go - audit it in 10 minutes.
+But the source is readable - audit it in 10 minutes.

-**Q: Why Go instead of bash?**
-A: Cross-platform.
-No dependencies.
-10x faster.
-Single binary.
-But the bash version still exists if you prefer it!

 **Q: It found malware, now what?**
 A: Delete it.
 Report it.
 Thank sketchy.
 Star this repo.